Entanglement Model for Mode-Pairing Quantum Key Distribution: Security Proof of MP-QKD

-We prove the security of MP-QKD by showing the equivalence of the prepare-and-measure scheme and the entanglement scheme for MP-QKD.
-The key is to first move the POVM in step-iv and the measurements in step-v to step-i, and then reduce it to MP-QKD.
+We prove the security of MP-QKD by demonstrating the equivalence of the prepare-and-measure scheme and the free-pairing entanglement scheme for MP-QKD.
+The key is to prove the commutativity of Alice and Bob's operations and Charlie's measurement.
+Below, we present the reduction of the entanglement scheme to the prepare-and-measure scheme progressively through three intermediate entanglement schemes in Boxes 4, 5, and 6.

-In the entanglement scheme for MP-QKD, the entanglement between the systems $A'_jA_j$ and $A'_kA_k$ in $Z_{jk}$ pairs is established by performing the POVM in step-iv.
+In the entanglement scheme for MP-QKD, Alice first prepares the entangled state in Eq. (\ref{eqc}).
+We note that this entanglement is only assumed for every single round $k$.
+But the quantum states in different rounds are uncorrelated and assumed to be independent and identically distributed.
+Then Alice tries to establish entanglement between two paired rounds to extract the key bits.
+This is achieved by introducing the POVM defined in step (iv) and the announcement of phase differences in step (v).
+By performing POVM, the states in paired rounds will collapse to the state defined in Eq. (\ref{eqi}) with Alice and Bob's states defined in Eq. (\ref{eq1}).
+Then it shows that the states are equivalent to the states $\rho_1$ and $\rho_2$ defined in Eq. (\ref{eqk}).
+As analyzed in Eqs. (\ref{eq8}), (\ref{eq9}), and (\ref{eq10}), the entanglement is established when performing the POVM and obtaining the measurement results 1 and 2.

 However, the POVM must be removed because there is no such operation in the prepare-and-measure scheme.
-The common method to prove the equivalence is by proving that the POVM can be performed in the state preparation step.
-However, the location $i$ and $j$ in the entanglement scheme for MP-QKD are determined by the measurement results announced by Charlie in step-ii.
-This means Alice and Bob could not perform the POVM in step-i ahead because they could not predict the measurement results.
-Besides, the measurements in $Z_{jk}$ or $X_{jk}$ pairs in step-v should also be removed.
+The common method to prove equivalence is demonstrating that POVM can be advanced in the state preparation step.
+However, the paired location $j$ and $k$ in the entanglement scheme for MP-QKD are determined by the measurement results announced by Charlie in step-ii.
+This means Alice and Bob could not perform the POVM in step-i ahead because they are unable to predict the measurement results.
+Besides, the evolution and measurements in step-v should also be removed.
 We provide a detailed analysis of how this can be accomplished in the following.